Horry County Schools

 Public school district in South Carolina, U.S.

 Horry County Schools (HCS) is a public school district serving Horry County, South Carolina, and is the third-largest school district in South Carolina.
 It serves over 45,000 students (as of the 2018–19 school year) in 56 schools (as well as offering additional education programs).
-The district office is located in Conway, South Carolina.
+The district office is located in Conway.

+The district boundary parallels that of the county.
 The district is made up of nine attendance areas: Aynor, Carolina Forest, Conway, Green Sea Floyds, Loris, Myrtle Beach, North Myrtle Beach, Socastee, and St. James.

 Each area consists of a high school and the elementary and middle schools that feed into it.
 The district has 27 schools serving pre-kindergarten through fifth grades, 13 middle schools, 9 high schools, 3 career and technical academies, a Scholars Academy, and four charter schools.
 Two of the high schools, Aynor High School and Socastee High School, offer International Baccalaureate programs.